 British Citizens require a full 10 year British Passport for the holidays we offer.
 Please refer to the General Information sheet and the Notes section for each of our holidays on our website for the visa requirements (if any) applicable to your holiday.
 Each country has different requirements with regard to the period for which your passport must be valid following your arrival into, or departure from, that country.
-As a rule of thumb, your passport should be valid for at least 6 months beyond your intended date of departure from the country to which you are travelling.
+Your passport should be valid for at least 6 months beyond your intended date of departure from the country to which you are travelling.
 If your passport expires earlier, it may still be valid for travel to some countries, but you should contact your local passport office, or the consulate or embassy of the country to be visited, for advice.
-If you do not hold a British Citizen's passport, check with the consulate or embassy of the country to be visited for further information.
-A full British passport presently takes approximately 4 to 6 weeks to obtain.
-If you or any member of your party is 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least 8 weeks before your holiday.
+If you or any member of your party is 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least 3 months before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
 Requirements may change and you must check the up to date position in good time before departure with the Embassy or consulate of the country(ies) you are travelling through and to.
 Information on health is contained in the Department of Health leaflet T6 (Health Advice for Travellers) available from your local Department of Health office and most Post Offices.
-For holidays in the EEA you should obtain an EHIC (European Health Insurance Card) prior to departure.
-NB this card has replaced the E111, which is no longer valid.
+From 01 January 2021, anyone holding a valid EHIC (European Health Insurance Card) will be able to use it until the expiry date shown on the card.
+No new EHIC cards will be issued to UK citizens from December 31st 2020.
 It is the party leader's responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you or any member of your party are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
 If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
 If failure to have any necessary travel or other documents results to fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.

 17. Your financial security

-We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number 9373.)
-This means the air holidays we advertise are ATOL protected.
+We provide this security for the air inclusive holidays we offer by way of an ATOL Licence issued by the Civil Aviation Authority (ATOL number 9373).
 In the unlikely event of our insolvency, the CAA will ensure that you are not left stranded abroad and will arrange to refund any money you have paid to us for an advance booking.
 For further information, visit the ATOL website at www.atol.org.uk.

 18. Prices accuracy of advertised holiday